Tell es-Sawwan

 Tell es-Sawwan is an important Samarran period archaeological site in Saladin Province, Iraq.
 It is located 110 km north of Baghdad, and south of Samarra.
+It lies on a 12 meter high cliff overlooking the Tigris River.

 The site is a primarily Ubaid, Hassuna, and Samarra culture occupation with some later Babylonian graves.
 It is considered the type site for the Samarran culture.